marcecj/scons_asciidoc/README.md

     docs = env.AsciiDoc(["readme.txt"])

-To manipulate the behaviour of the builders, you can specify the following environment variables (construction variables for internal use are not listed here):
+To manipulate the behaviour of the builders, you can specify the following construction variables (construction variables for internal use are not listed here):

 - `AD_ASCIIDOC`       -> the name of the `asciidoc` executable